grechaw/athlete-db/README.md

 `./gradlew mlReloadModules`

 loads the instance converter and harmonizing transformer into the modules database.

 `./gradlew runExample`

+Runs the whole integration job, by invoking your REST transform and entity services code, using Tamas'd data as a source and the `athletedb-content` database as target.

+To get to the next step

+`git checkout runtime`